emmanuelg6912/sep10-freedom-project/prep/content.md

 * I then found another interesting invention called the **camera trap** because although the name sounds pretty menacing it's actually really useful.
   * The camera trap can be used to track animal movements within an area without the need to disturb wildlife.
   * Because of this new species can be discovered and populations can be tracked and secured in these specific areas.
-  * Camera traps are often cheap to get and can average at around 30 to 100 $.
-However to get advanced cameras with full color they can be very costly and can average up to 500 to 2000$.
+  * Camera traps are often cheap to get and can average at around 30 to 100 dollars.
+However to get advanced cameras with full color they can be very costly and can average up to 500 to 2000 dollars.
 * The last Hardware advancement  that I found useful was the use of **drones** to scan out environments
   *  Although it may seem obvious as to why it's useful due to its high flying distance there's actually more to it than it looks.
   *  In our modern day society drones can scan out models of landscapes which can be used to track which animals and species inhabit which areas of a landscape allowing for more data on animal populations and land stability.